stancl/tenancy-docs/source/docs/v3/tenants.blade.md

 Attributes of the tenant model which don't have their own column will be stored in the `data` JSON column.

-You may define the custom columns be overriding the `getCustomColumns()` method on your `Tenant` model:
+You may define the custom columns by overriding the `getCustomColumns()` method on your `Tenant` model:

 ```php
 public static function getCustomColumns(): array